OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/infrastructure_exploration/index.en.md

 To do this, we have defined the class `InfraExplorer`.
+It has one purpose: **enumerating all possible paths**.
+This is the class that handles the "path" aspect of the decision tree.

 It uses blocks (sections from signal to signal) as a main subdivision.
 It has 3 sections: the current block, predecessors, and a "lookahead".